 How to Make a Relapse Prevention Plan

-Going through drug treatment can be a painstaking ordeal that most would rather not have to repeat.
-The truth of the matter is addiction leaves behind its very own mindset making it all the more difficult to maintain abstinence on an ongoing basis.
-According to the New York State Department of Health, alcohol and drug addictions have chronic, long-term effects that can stay with a person for months, or even years after he or she stops using.
+Going through drug treatment can be a painstaking ordeal that most participants would rather not have to repeat.
+The truth of the matter is that addiction leaves behind its own mindset that makes it all the more difficult to maintain abstinence on an ongoing basis.
+According to the National Institute on Drug Abuse, alcohol and drug addictions have chronic, long-term effects that can stay with a person for months, or even years after he or she stops using.

-For these reasons, making a relapse prevention plan offers recovering addicts the best chance of ongoing success in the recovery process.
+For these reasons, making a relapse prevention plan offers people in recovery the best chance of ongoing, successful sobriety.
 A relapse prevention plan acts as a roadmap for dealing with daily life situations and managing temptations to use along the way.
-While relapse prevention plans can be simple and straightforward, the more time you put into it the better prepared you’ll be.
+While relapse prevention plans can be simple and straightforward, the more time you put into it, the better prepared you’ll be.

 Relapse Prevention Plan Components

-The addiction mindset breeds its own lifestyle or ways of managing day-to-day life.
-In effect, a relapse prevention plan contains strategies for implementing a drug-free lifestyle.
+The addiction mindset breeds its own lifestyle to manage day-to-day life.
+To counter a mindset built around using drugs, a relapse prevention plan contains strategies for implementing a drug-free lifestyle.

-According to the National Registry of Evidence-Based Programs & Practices, a plan should still cover certain key components:
+According to the SAMHSA, a plan should still cover certain key components:

-• Identify your “weak spots” or situations throughout the day that challenge your recovery efforts
+- Identify personal “weak spots” or situations throughout the day that challenge your recovery efforts

 Ultimately, a relapse prevention plan helps you take a proactive approach in managing your recovery.